 In AI data centers, downtime isn’t just an IT problem.
 It’s an operational, safety, and business risk all at once.

-These legacy access models assume trust where none should exist.
+These legacy access models were designed for enterprise IT and often assume trust where none should exist.
 VPNs authenticate users but expose networks by default, making it easier for attackers to move laterally once access is achieved.
 Jump servers can add a checkpoint, but they typically enforce access at a system or network level, not at the fine-grained, function-specific level that OT environments demand.

-Other enterprise tools, such as Virtual Desktop Infrastructure (VDI) and Secure Access Service Edge (SASE), were built to protect user sessions and applications in IT settings.
-In OT-centric environments, they can struggle to provide the system-aware, protocol-level controls needed to safely manage access to CPS – especially when legacy equipment, real-time operational constraints, or offline operation are involved.
+Other enterprise tools, such as Virtual Desktop Infrastructure (VDI) and Secure Access Service Edge (SASE), are made to protect user sessions and applications in IT settings.
+In OT-centric environments like AI data centers, they can struggle to provide the system-aware, protocol-level controls needed to safely manage access to cyber-physical systems (CPS) – especially when legacy equipment, real-time operational constraints, or offline operation are involved.

 As AI data centers take on the characteristics of critical infrastructure, security priorities inevitably change.
 The goal is no longer just to prevent breaches, but to ensure systems can withstand disruption, respond safely under pressure, and recover quickly when something goes wrong.